Pharmacy Contraception Service (PCS)

 Record keeping and data management

 Pharmacy owners should maintain appropriate clinical records to ensure effective ongoing service provision and audit.
+Actions for pharmacy owners to take regarding record keeping in response to exceptional circumstances are outlined in the service specification.

 The data which is submitted to the MYS portal via the application programming interface (API) will be used by the NHSBSA for payment and PPV purposes.
 Some of this data, which has been anonymised, will be shared with NHS England for service evaluation and research purposes.
-Details of the data to be reported from clinical systems to MYS are listed in Annex B.

 The pharmacy is required to report any patient safety incidents related to the service in line with the approved particulars for patient safety for pharmacies.